-When you wake up from surgery, you will have a bandage on your knee and probably a drain to collect fluid and keep it from building up around your joint.
-You may have a catheter, which is a small tube connected to your bladder, so you don't have to get out of bed to urinate.
+When you wake up from surgery, you will have a bandage on your knee.
+You will probably have a drain to collect fluid and keep it from building up around your joint.
+You may have a catheter.
+This is a small tube connected to your bladder so you don't have to get out of bed to urinate.
 You may also have a compression pump or compression stocking on your leg.
-This device squeezes your leg to keep the blood circulating and to help prevent blood clots.
+This device squeezes your leg.
+It keeps the blood circulating and helps prevent blood clots.

 Your doctor may teach you to do simple breathing exercises to help prevent congestion in your lungs while your activity level is reduced.
 You may also learn to move your feet up and down to flex your muscles and keep your blood circulating.